 , andRateLimit-Reset

-are based on the Internet-Draft RateLimit Header Fields for HTTP.
-These could change if the specification is updated.
+are based on the Internet-Draft RateLimit Header Fields for HTTP and may change in the future to respect specification updates.

 Implementation considerations